-“New Earth” is an unorthodox story to a start a season with, but it’s also a fun one and one of Russell T. Davies’ better romp episodes.
+“New Earth” is an unorthodox story to start a brand new season with, but it’s also a fun one and one of Russell T. Davies’ better romp episodes.

 * “Rose Tyler!
 I knew it.
 That dirty blonde assassin!
 This is beyond coincidence, this is destiny!
 At last, I can be revenged on that little-” “Bit rich, coming from you”.

 * This episode is set unfathomably far into the future, and Cassandra stores her precious memories on a 20th century movie projector.
 She really likes her retro stuff.

 * “Mistress?”
 “Moisturize me“.